Table of contents:

 As of Q2 2021, there has been a record rise in the number of vacancies (+356K) advertised in the UK and a significant corresponding increase in pay of 7.3%, reflecting the distortion in the job market (source: Reuters).

-The pay that you offer your new staff needs to reflect the market conditions (see Step 2) and this could affect your recruitment costs.
+The pay that you offer your new staff needs to reflect the market conditions (see Step 2), which could affect your recruitment costs.

 However, let’s assume you are a shrewd negotiator and agree on a fixed cost of £7000 each for all four of your new recruits (recruitment costs can be up to 30% of annual salary).